cognito vr headset

 Cognito’s treatment is designed to evoke gamma wave activity in the brain

-Our novel intervention is designed to evoke gamma oscillation in the brain using non-invasive visual and auditory stimulation, with the potential to activate myelin and synaptic gene and protein expression essential for brain health.
+Spectris AD is designed to evoke gamma oscillation in the brain using non-invasive visual and auditory stimulation, with the potential to activate myelin and synaptic gene and protein expression essential for brain health.

 illustration of head wearing vr headset